KawaiiFiveO/SIP-Pi/README.md

 * Implemented IPv6 Support
 * added option for wavefile being played instead of an tts file when DTMF key has been pressed
 * added *, #, 0, and A-D into processable DTMF-signals
+* added forwarding of last 4 DTMF digits to TCP server after # is pressed
 ## Build PjSIP

 ### build directly on Raspberry Pi: